-Polar's FuelWise fuelling reminders makes the cut, which is designed to remind you when to refuel on activities that last over the hour mark.
+Polar's FuelWise fuelling reminders make the cut, which is designed to remind you when to refuel on activities that last over the hour mark.
 It'll also use the onboard heart rate sensor to break down the energy sources fuelling your workouts.

 So how well does it perform as a sports watch?
 We'd say solid overall bar our pool swimming malfunction.
-Outside of those missing mapping and navigation features, we'd say the performance is on par to what we experienced with the Pacer Pro in terms of that exercise tracking.
+Outside of those missing mapping and navigation features, we'd say the performance is on par with what we experienced with the Pacer Pro in terms of that exercise tracking.

 Outdoor run tracking compared: Polar Pacer (left) and Garmin Epix 2 (right)